DevMiloo/Melpo-verifier/README.md

 ## **7. Your Rights**

-As a user, you have the following with respect to your personal data:
+As a user, you have the following rights with respect to your personal data:

--   **Access:** You have  the right to request an electronic copy of the personal data that is specifically associated with you, such as your verification status, messages, and any opt-out preferences you’ve set.
+-   **Access:** You have  the right to request an electronic copy of the personal data that is specifically associated with you.
 -   **Correction:** You may request that any inaccurate or incomplete data related to you is corrected.
 -   **Erasure:** You can at any time request the deletion of your data.
 -   **Objection:** Under certain conditions, you can object to the processing of your data.

-To  invoke  any  of  these rights, please contact us with the information  provided  above.
+To invoke these rights, please contact us with the provided contact details mentioned above.

 ## **8. Mandatory Data Provision**